 Our Mission Statement:

-Our goal is to rescue purebred dogs who for one reason or another are in need of a new home, to rehabilitate them, find them a Forever Home ideally suited to their needs, and to promote and educate our volunteers, the new owners, and the public regarding safety, good health, responsible dog ownership, and hopefully to inspire them to get involved with activities with their new family member such as Hiking, Obedience Training, Rally, Agility, or other active sports for dogs and their owners.
+Our goal is to rescue purebred Pomeranians who for one reason or another are in need of a new home, to rehabilitate them, find them a Forever Home ideally suited to their needs, and to promote and educate our volunteers, the new owners, and the public regarding safety, good health, responsible dog ownership, and hopefully to inspire them to get involved with activities with their new family member such as Hiking, Obedience Training, Rally, Agility, Nose Work, or other active sports for dogs and their owners.

 Where do these Dogs come from?

 *Owners give them up for various reasons such as children who are now allergic to dogs, death in the family, moving to a new home, etc.

 *Animal Control or the Humane Society calls for someone to take the dog.

 *They are not purchased from a pet shop, puppy mill, or auction in order to “save” them, nor has anyone paid for the dog.